-- Not as accessible – as already discussed, cloud is accessible from pretty much anywhere.
-On-premise often need installation on the machine to be used on.
+- Not as accessible – as already discussed, the cloud is accessible from pretty much anywhere.
+On-premise often needs installation on the machine to be used on.

 - Larger upfront cost – often on-premise solutions are much more costly generally.
 But add in the IT costs, server costs, running costs, implementation costs and suddenly you are looking at a hefty bill.

-- Additional hardware and IT can be required – as we eluded too above, servers, desktops and other hardware are usually things that are key in the implementation of software.
+- Additional hardware and IT can be required – as we eluded too above, servers, desktops, and other hardware are usually things that are key in the implementation of the software.

 Before cloud accounting, problems like these have been tolerated for lack of alternatives.
 Now, with the rise of the cloud, everything is changing.

 Let’s start with the obvious benefits:

 - Accessible anytime, from anywhere – as long as you have an internet connection you can connect to your cloud-based accounting system